coastal-science/cormorants-nesting-scripts/README.md

     * Update `--mail-user`: This line might look like `#SBATCH --mail-user=email@sfu.ca`.
 This tells the script where email notifications should be sent.
 Update this to be your email.
     * Update `TASK_PATH`: This line might look like `TASK_PATH="YEAR/DATASET/XX_MONTH/SNB_YYYYMMDD/"`.
-This path tells the script where to find inputs & where to put outputs.
-It must be unique (otherwise you will overwrite previous results).
+This path tells the script where to place outputs (tiles, prediction results).
+Some steps in the script also use this path to determine where inputs are located (e.g. the prediction command uses the tiles as input).
+This path should be unique, otherwise you will overwrite previous results.
 Do not include spaces in this path.
 Whenever possible, follow the format given here.
-For example:
+For example: `TASK_PATH="2020/TEST/08_August/SNB_20200803/"`.
-      `TASK_PATH="2020/TEST/08_August/SNB_20200803/"`.
     * Update `IMAGE`: This line might look like `IMAGE="/~/projects/ctb-ruthjoy/CormorantNestingBC/YYYY/IMG.tif`.
 This path tells the script where it can find the original image being run through the